 Hardison enters the museum disguised as Minister Robert Bioko, having hacked the invite list and grabbed the identity of a random guest.
-As he works on the system, he decides to have some fun- drinks some wine, flirts with some ladies, and spying on Eliot and Sophie getting fresh with each other.
+As he works on the system, he decides to have some fun; he drinks some wine, flirts with some ladies, and spies on Eliot and Sophie getting fresh with each other.
 Once a power surge occurs (signalling that the system's reset), he fakes a choking fit as a distraction.
 Gladstone checks on him as Hardison says he needs to go to the first-aid room, but Sophie calls attention to his allergy.
 This Sophie is using a Scottish accent, and the present Sophie is pissed.

 Hardison laughs at them, claiming that he beat both Sophie and Eliot.
 He says that nothing else matters, and Nate picks up on that and asks him why he says that.
 Hardison eventually admits that when he opened the vault, nothing was inside.
-Nate says that neither Hardison, Sophie or Eliot has it... and turns to Parker, who indignantly points out that, you know, she's a thief.Thief
+Nate says that neither Hardison, Sophie or Eliot has it... and turns to Parker, who indignantly points out that, you know, "I'm a thief".

 Everyone keeps arguing, believing that somebody lied.
-Parker suddenly realizes Nate's expression and immediately questions him if he knew something.
-Nate then simply asked the others if they knew the insurance company insuring the museum at the time of the theft, which was his old company, IYS.
+Parker suddenly realizes Nate's expression and immediately questions him if he knows something.
+Nate then simply asks the others if they knew that the insurance company insuring the museum at the time of the theft was his old company, IYS.
 Nate finally tells them what happened to the dagger...

 Everyone is pretty shocked at that story, but Sophie and Eliot pick up on the biggest problem: Nate had it, but the dagger was still reported stolen.
 Ah, Nate says, but it was stolen.

 The team is a bit sad that after all they did, none of them got it.
 Sophie asks about the dealer, and we get a flashback: the dealer Gladstone used was Gutman, who Nate had arrested.
 Eliot's quite surprised.
-Hardison's depressed that they all did so much work for nothing, but Nate reminds them that it's easy to forget why they stopped working solo and now work as a team, and turns the sound on the TV back up.
-It's showing an interview with a man called Nigel Hayton, the C.E.O. of Baron Oil, an oil company who spilled tons of oil over American waters.
+Hardison's depressed that they all did so much work for nothing, but Nate reminds them that it's easy to forget why they stopped working solo and now work as a team, and restarts the recording; It's showing an interview with a man called Nigel Hayton, the C.E.O. of Baron Oil, an oil company who spilled tons of oil over American waters.
 Hayton is a quintessential bastard, down to his posh accent, reassuring the public that he cares, as does his company - and he's showcasing his collection of art and antiquities as a means of sharing his fortune with "the little people"... and the star attraction is none other than the Dagger of Aqu'abi.

 Tropes stolen in this job: